 If a DNS record does not match a specified value (e.g., IP addresses, hosts, strings), or if the response time is longer than expected, Datadog will alert you with a summary of which test assertions failed.

 With this information, you can determine if the issue is related to servers propagating misconfigured DNS entries, serving stale DNS records, or simply no longer responding to requests.
 For any unexpected entries, you can contact your DNS administrator to resolve problems related to a misconfigured server or have them investigate a potential DNS cache poisoning attack.
 If you are seeing increased response times, you can use the DNS view in Network Performance Monitoring to isolate server metrics and verify if an under-resourced server is to blame or if there is any other unusual server activity.

 Datadog’s Network Performance Monitoring and Synthetic DNS tests give you complete visibility into the health of both the internal and external DNS services your applications depend on.
 And because Datadog integrates with more than 450 technologies—including CoreDNS, PowerDNS, and Route 53—you’ll be able to correlate DNS flow data with performance metrics from across your entire environment.

-See our documentation to start monitoring your DNS service with Network Performance Monitoring and testing your DNS records with Synthetics to ensure the resolvability and lookup times of your DNS records.
+See our documentation to learn more about monitoring your Linux- or Windows-based DNS service with Network Performance Monitoring and testing your DNS records with Synthetics to ensure the resolvability and lookup times of your DNS records.
 If you haven’t yet started using Datadog, sign up for a free 14-day trial.